The Schüco Technology Center

 dacore services and technical base

-- Analysis of requirements, drafting of specifications
+- Analysis of requirements, creation of specifications, installation, introduction, technical support

-- Various SAP interfaces
+- Creation of various SAP interfaces

 - Application for calculating results on the basis of building acoustics measurement data

 - Database conversion from Oracle to Microsoft SQL Server

 - Multilingual user interface and database information

 - Supplier and customer interface for exchanging data and documents